Construction began last February and is expected to be complete in May. A public opening will then be scheduled.

-He Ara Kotahi shared pathway benefits
+He Ara Kotahi bridge design

 He Ara Kotahi will provide a safer and more direct route for people to travel to work and educational centres south of the river.
 It will encourage people to choose to cycle, with sections of the route providing safer access away from the high speed traffic along the state highway.
-This project is expected to attract over 1,000 people every day.